empa-scientific-it/openbis/docs/app-openbis-command-line/README.md

 | token            |          ❌          |          ✅          |
 | upload           |          ✅          |          ❌          |

+**Login**

+Some commands like `download` or `upload` will connect to OpenBIS instance.
+At that time, oBIS will use username configured in `.obis/config.json` and will ask for password whenever session expires or username changes.

 ## 4.1 Standard Data Store

 Standard Data Store mode depicts a workflow where datasets are stored directly in the OpenBIS